Gur212/Data-Science-Midterm-Project/README.md

     - refit model with tuned hyperparameters

 ## Results
 The model we ended up selecting was XGBoost.
-With our minimum viable model, we were able to achieve an R <sup>2</sup> score of 0.92 on our test data.
-We got a mean average error (MAE) of $32,921.31 and a root mean squared error (RMSE) of $51,815.83
+With our minimum viable model, we were able to achieve an R <sup>2</sup> score of 0.994 on our test data.
+We got a mean average error (MAE) of $8567.57 and a root mean squared error (RMSE) of $14489.44.
+After performing a custom cross validation to minimise data leakage, we got very similar results with an R <sup>2</sup> score of 0.994, an MAE of $8104.39 and an RMSE of $14282.57.

 ## Challenges
 Even though the data appeared to be relatively clean, there was a lot of processing that had to be performed on it to make it usable.

 ## Future Goals
 If we had more time, we'd like to explore how well we could tune each model to perform.
+It's also possible that there was leakage from the data wrangling, so we'd like to explore splitting the data earlier on.